acoli-repo/germhist/README.md

     - annotation layers:
       - POS, PARSE, MORPH: manually
       - LEMMA: manually (OHG only)
-    - note: the data is marginal in size and the technical quality is poor (TIGER export for MHG and ENHG is broken -- instead, this is Exmaralda; PAULA export is ok for original TIGER data [all languages], but merging failed [original Exmaralda files point to inexistent token file, however, these contain lemmatization only])
+    - note: the data is marginal in size and the technical quality is poor (TIGER export for MHG and ENHG is broken -- instead, this is an Exmaralda file without syntax annotation; PAULA export is ok for original TIGER data [all languages], but merging failed [original Exmaralda files point to inexistent token file, however, these contain lemmatization only])
     - from the scrambling evaluation, the data is excluded as it contains only two examples of ditransitive verbs with postverbal nominal arguments

 ### [`ReF/`](ReF): ReF Treebank / Referenzkorpus Frühneuhochdeutsch